-A normal course load for a full-time student consists of twelve (12) to eighteen (18) credit hours of academic work per semester.
-Students who wish to enroll for more than the normal load may be permitted to do so with the approval of their academic advisor and Division Dean for their major.
-An application form for this purpose may be obtained from the Office of Academic Affairs or from the Center for Academic Advising.
+Course loads for a full-time student can consist from twelve (12) to eighteen (18) credit hours of academic work per semester.
+Students who wish to enroll for more than the allowable load may be permitted to do so with the approval of their faculty advisor and Division Dean for their major.
+An application form for this purpose may be obtained from the Center for Academic Advising & Success.
 To be approved for an overload, the student must present a semester and/or cumulative grade point average of at least 3.0, and the overload cannot exceed twenty-one (21) total semester hours.